Mission Goals Outcomes

 Throughout the internship, emphasis is placed on the conviction that the competent and ethical practice of dietetics is infused with service to God and fellow humans.
 Competent practice is defined not only as the application of knowledge in nutrition, foods, and related areas, but also as the development and use of skill in leadership, communication, and management.
 The internship also recognizes that dietetics is a rapidly changing field and that practitioners have a continued responsibility for self-directed learning and professional education.

-4: To prepare dietetics professionals who are able to apply principles of outcomes performance management to dietetic practice through completion of the Master of Science in Dietetics degree.
+- To prepare graduates who are able to apply principles of outcomes performance management to dietetic practice through completion of the Master of Science in Dietetics degree.

 1.1: Based on the average from the most recent five year period, 80% of the LDI graduates, in each track, will successfully complete the program/degree requirements within 150% of anticipated program length.
 For the DI track, 150% of anticipate program length is 18 months.
 For the MS/DI track, 150% of anticipated program length is 35 months.